teambit/docs/docs/tutorials/bit-angular-tutorial.md

 Now two other changes happen:

-- A new file named `.bitmap` is created in your root directory.
-This file is tracking Bit components and only includes a comment and a line with your bit version.
+- A new file named `.bitmap` has been created in your root directory.
+This file tracks Bit components and only includes a comment and a line with your bit version.

-- A new section, `bit`, is added to your `package.json` file setting the following defaults for your project:
+- A new section, `bit`, has been added to your `package.json` file with the following defaults for your project:

 ```json
 "bit": {